How to Continue Breastfeeding When You Return to Work

 Disclaimer: This post may contain affiliate links in which we may earn a compensation.
 However, this does not influence our opinions or recommendations.

 Your maternity leave is coming to an end and you are uncertain what going back to work and breastfeeding will look like.
-Know you most likely have the right to pump at work!
-Read on for more details and tips on maintaining a pumping schedule and how to care for your pump and expressed milk at and after work.
+Know that most women have the right to pump at work because they are protected under the PUMP Act (1).
+Read on for more details and for tips on maintaining a pumping schedule and how to care for your pump and expressed milk at and after work.

 Your Rights

-Most hourly employees and some salaried employees are guaranteed by law to have a break for pumping.
-This break should be a “reasonable amount of time” and is allowed to happen as often as you need until your child is one year old.
+Under the PUMP Act, most employees are guaranteed by law to have a break for pumping (1).
+This includes salaried employees and teachers who were previously excluded from laws protecting pump breaks for women.
+Unfortunately, some airline, railroad, and motorcoach employees are still not covered under this act.
+This pumping break should be a “reasonable amount of time” and is allowed to happen as often as you need until your child is one year old.
 You should also be given access to a private place that is not a bathroom where you can pump.
+This pumping space should be protected from intrusion from other people and should be shielded from the view of others.
 In order to maintain your breast milk supply while you are away from your baby, you should pump as often as your baby eats.
 This frequency will vary depending on your baby’s age and will likely fluctuate over time.

-You should discuss your need to pump with your employer as early as possible.
-Discuss where you will pump, how pumping can fit into your schedule, where you will store your milk, and where you can clean your pump parts.
+You should discuss with your employer your need to pump as early as possible.
+Discuss where you will pump, how pumping can fit into your work schedule, where you will store your milk, and where you can clean your pump parts (2).
 Make sure your employer is aware it may take up to 30 minutes for you to pump, clean up, store your milk, and return to your workspace.

 How to Pump

 Once you have developed a pumping schedule that is similar to your baby’s eating schedule, you should try to stick to it as closely as possible.
 You should pump each breast for 15-20 minutes.
 Using a double electric pump can make this process go quicker.
-If you are producing much more than you need when pumping this long, try decreasing your pumping sessions to 10-12 minutes.
-While you pump it can be beneficial to watch videos or look at pictures of your baby to stimulate your milk-making hormones and get your breastmilk flowing.
+Using a pumping bra can also allow you to be hands-free, so you are able to do other things while you pump, if needed.
+If you find you are producing much more than you need when pumping this long, try decreasing your pumping sessions to 10-12 minutes.
+While you pump it can be beneficial to watch videos or look at pictures of your baby to help the milk-making hormones flow.
 Even though it can be difficult to do, try not to focus on how much milk you are getting.
-This is why it can be helpful to cover up the bottles while you are pumping, so you are not watching the output.
+It can be helpful to cover up the bottles while you are pumping, so you are not watching the output.

 After Pumping